Daphnia cultures suddenly dying off don't help the goldfish enthusiast who wants to maintain a supply of high quality live food year round.

-I don’t aerate my cultures, even in summer.
-If you decide to, make sure it is very gentle, and the bubbles are coarse.
+When aerating daphnia cultures, make sure it is very gentle, and the bubbles are coarse.

 If the bubbles are too fine, they tend to get caught in the shell of the daphnia forcing them up to the surface where they get trapped in the surface tension and die.